intellection-mrac/tres_mosqueteros/toolpath_turtle/README.markdown

-# ROS TurtleSim with CSV Path Generation
+# ROS TurtleSim with ML-Optimised CSV Path Generation

 This repository provides a ROS Noetic setup for controlling TurtleSim using path data generated from a custom toolpath planner.
 The setup uses Docker for a consistent environment, ensuring all dependencies are included without modifying core scripts.
 The `csv_turtle` package includes nodes to generate paths dynamically and control TurtleSim, with options for dynamic or static CSV input.